ozgur-okt/konzek-task/README.md

+## Project Deployment

+Project has been deployed to this adres if you want to examine it : https://konzek-task.vercel.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).